OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ## Adding New Tabs

-OpenNebula resources are grouped into pools and can be managed from the interface through resource tab (or route) where we can operate over one or more resources, filter by attributes or get detailed information about individual resources.
+OpenNebula resources are grouped into pools and can be managed from the interface through resource tab (or route), where we can operate over one or more resources, filter by attributes, or get detailed information about individual resources.

 To develop a new tab, it’s necessary to understand the structure of the configuration tab files: